Ngulik-Boys-UNI142/Stage-3_Assignment-1/README.md

 ## Overview

-Smart Plant is an IoT-based system designed to monitor and manage plant health using a combination of sensors, an ESP32-CAM for image capture, and a cloud-based dashboard for real-time data visualization and AI-powered plant analysis.
+Smart Plant is an IoT-based system designed to monitor and manage plant health using a combination of sensors, an ESP32-CAM for image capture, and a cloud-based dashboard (Streamlit) and Telegram chatbot for real-time data visualization and AI-powered plant analysis.
 The system collects soil moisture, pH, and plant images, sending them to a Flask backend for storage and further processing.
-A Streamlit client provides an interactive dashboard and AI chat assistant for plant care.
+The Streamlit client provides an interactive dashboard, while the Telegram bot offers monitoring and interaction capabilities.

 ## Features

 - **Real-time Monitoring:** Collects soil moisture, pH, and plant images.
 - **Remote Image Capture:** Uses ESP32-CAM to capture and send plant images to the server.
 - **Data Visualization:** Streamlit dashboard displays historical and real-time sensor data.
+- **Telegram Bot Integration:** Monitor plant status and interact via Telegram commands.
 - **AI Plant Assistant:** Integrated AI chat for plant care advice (using Gemini/Google Generative AI).
 - **Object Detection:** YOLO-based model for plant and disease detection from images.
 - **Cloud Backend:** Flask server for data and image storage, accessible via REST API.